stone-payments/stoneco-guidelines/backend/python/README.md

 #### 16.2.
 Utils

-Coverage is a external package, it is recommendable use, to verify the coverage of your code.
+Coverage is a external package that is recommended to verify the coverage of your code.
 It is easy to use:

 * Discover and execute the test with this code: